ericbsantana/simple-arduino-waterflow-sensor/README.md

 # Simple Arduino Water Flow Sensor Example
-The code measures the water flow in L/min (but you can also measure it on mL/s)
+The code measures the water flow in L/min (but you can also measure it on mL/s).

+##About
+Code tested with YF-S201 Water Flow Sensor (operating voltage is 5-18V) on a Arduino UNO.

 ##Usage
-You are free to use this code on your water flow checker but you may want change the interrupt pin:
+You may want change the interrupt pin:
 ```cpp
 int signalPin = 2;
 ```